 Another one of the many ways industrial companies use industrial IoT is to provide predictive maintenance of their operational equipment.
 Industrial IoT devices use accurate time to predict when a machine will need care, avoiding unplanned downtime.

 IIoT enables industrial equipment to provide feedback on worker safety, helping companies identify newer and safer best practices.
 Manufacturers also use them to create digital twins on which industrial companies can provide safety training.
-They can even use digital twins to plan factory layouts before installing the actual equipment.
+They can even use digital twins to plan factory layouts before installing the equipment.

 What are the benefits of IIoT?

 As you can see, IIoT has plenty of use cases, but how do they benefit industrial companies?
 The primary way industrial IoT helps businesses is by improving operational efficiency.
-Via artificial intelligence and automation, IIoT enables workers and machines to do less while yielding the same, or better, results.
+Via artificial intelligence and automation, IIoT enables workers and machines to do less while yielding the same or better results.
 Increasing the overall efficiency of your manufacturing processes will reduce power generation and human errors, thus operational costs.